-For a given stock, an optimum mesh size should be chosen which, on one hand, reduces the catches of juveniles (because mesh size was too small) and, on the other hand, reduces the escapement of many large fishes (because mesh size was too large) which may die before they are eventually caught.
-However, in selecting this optimum mesh size both changes in yield-per-recruit and changes to SSB-per-recruit should be considered since there may be compromises between the two.
+For a given stock, an optimum mesh size should be chosen.
+In selecting this optimum mesh size both changes in yield-per-recruit and changes to SSB-per-recruit should be considered since there may be compromises between the two.
 Increasing mesh size can result in technical interactions between gear types in a fishery prosecuted by more than one towed gear, e.g. trawl and seine, due to inequalities in selectivity patterns caused by differences in catchability.
-In addition, technical interactions can also occur in a multispecies fishery when changing codend mesh shape from diamond to square (mesh size remains the same) to reduce F on juveniles in roundfish fisheries such as cod and haddock results in an increase in F on juvenile flatfish age groups.
-Nevertheless, altering selectivity which increases F on older fish (Fig. 2) can be detrimental if spawning stock biomass is low.
+Technical interactions can also occur in a multispecies fishery for example when changing codend mesh shape from diamond to square (mesh size remains the same) to reduce F on juveniles in roundfish fisheries such as cod and haddock, there could be an increase in F on juvenile flatfish.
+Furthermore, altering selectivity which increases F on older fish (Fig. 2) can be detrimental if spawning stock biomass is low.
 Increasing mesh size will also decrease the post selection (escapement) mortality of groundfish which die due to injuries sustained escaping through the codend meshes, i.e. unaccounted mortality.
 Such is not the case for herring taken in midwater trawling where post selection mortality is very high.